 Due to the size of the document, it has been prepared as a series of PDF files to facilitate downloading and printing.
-The same SEIS/SEIR files on the POLA website are available as stand-
+The same SEIS/SEIR files on the POLA website are available as standalone CD-ROMs from the Port Environmental Management Division and the USACE Environmental Resources Branch at the above addresses and phone numbers.